-Join Maxim Jago for an in-depth discussion in this video Keyframing made simple, part of Getting Started with Premiere Pro CS5.
+Join Maxim Jago for an in-depth discussion in this video Keyframing made simple, part of Learning Premiere Pro CS5.

 Key framing is a core skill for working with effects and sound in any non-linear editing system.
 And it can seem a little bit overwhelming if you're not familiar with the idea. but it really can be very, very simple indeed.
 And I'm just going to show you a basic example of working with audio, and a simple example working with video.
 Once you get this one, you've got for every kind of keyframable effect that any engineer has ever made for software, so pretty useful skill to have.
 First of all, what have I got here?
 I've got some audio on the timeline, this is the music for the music video we're working on, and it's at full volume.
 Now this has come off a CD, which means that it's probobably being fully autenuated to maximize the signal to noise ratio from the CD medium.
 And what I want is I want the audio to fade up from silence nice and slowly at the beginning.

 And to do that all I need to do is add some rubber banding, now on my audio one track here I can see that I've got the somebody loves you .MP3 file that's the original music.
 And on my keyframe menu I can see that I'm seeing volume and I'm see the level.
 I can also turn off and on a bypass for any audio effects I've put on here but level works fine for me.
 In fact I can achieve the same result as I'm going to achieve here by clicking on the keyframes button menu here and choosing, Just Show Me Clip Volume.
 That leaves me with a yellow line for rubber banding.